The Actual Flow of Resources from and to Developing Countries

 - Posted by: admin

-- Category: Africa, Middle East, Worldwide
+- Category: Africa, Blog Category, Middle East, Worldwide

 The economic exploitation of less developed countries to benefit richer economies was a key component of colonialism.
 As this practice began to be seen as unjust, under the pressure of growing humanitarian movements, rich countries started providing financial aid to their colonies, for the purpose of building local infrastructures and pursuing economic development and welfare.
 Foreign support continued even after the colonies gained their independence, with the main intent of allowing these nations an opportunity to catch up with developed economies.

 This declared purpose may lead to the mistaken deduction that developing economies are recording positive economic inflows, but this is not the case.

 In 2012, the “global South” received a total of $1.3 tn, in the form of foreign aid, investments and income from abroad.
 In the same year, some $3.3 tn flowed out of it.
 Net Resource Transfers (NRT) for all developing countries have been mostly large and negative since the early 1980s, indicating sustained and significant outflows from the developing world.